Auto Train

 Auto Train is an 855 mi scheduled daily train service for passengers and their automobiles operated by Amtrak between Lorton, Virginia (near Washington, D.C.), and Sanford, Florida (near Orlando).
 Auto Train is the only motorail service in the United States.

 Passengers ride in coach seats or private sleeping car rooms while their vehicles are carried in enclosed automobile-carrying freight cars called autoracks.
-The train can carry up to 320 vehicles.
+The train can carry up to 340 vehicles.
 The train also includes lounge cars and dining cars.
 Auto Train allows its passengers to avoid driving Interstate 95 in Virginia, North Carolina, South Carolina, Georgia, and Florida while bringing their own vehicles with them.
-It has the highest revenue of any Amtrak long-distance train.
+It has the highest revenue of any train in Amtrak's Long Distance Service Line.

 The service operates as train number 52 northbound and number 53 southbound.
-The train operates non-stop between its Virginia and Florida terminals, except for a brief stop in Florence, South Carolina, for servicing and a crew change of the engineer and conductors.
+The train operates non-stop between its Virginia and Florida terminals, except for a brief stop in Florence, South Carolina, for servicing and a crew change of the engineers and conductors.

-Amtrak's Auto Train is the successor to an earlier, similarly named service operated by the privately-owned Auto-Train Corporation in the 1970s.
+Amtrak's Auto Train is the successor to an earlier, similarly named service operated by the privately owned Auto-Train Corporation in the 1970s.